Producer: Aidan Stanley

 He ends up in the grass arena – the terrifying world ruled by psychopaths and peopled by beggars, con-men, thieves, prostitutes and killers.

 Paddle: A Long Way Around Ireland: Monday 11th - Friday 15th July 2011

 This week’s book is called “Paddle” and it’s written and read by Jasper Winn.
-The background is as follows; one Irish summer, 2007 to be exact, writer and musician Jasper Winn comes up with an extraordinary plan.
+The background is as follows; one Irish summer, writer and musician Jasper Winn comes up with an extraordinary plan.
 He will kayak all the way around Ireland- bay by bay, paddling clockwise until he finds himself back where he started.
 But this is the worst Irish summer in living memory.